craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 **Small Forge.** Large chunks of a smoky black rock sizzle and pop from behind their stone wall.
 Attached to this small stone forge are two raised platforms, on which a slotted anvil made of stone and bronze and a bellows attached into the bottom of the pit of black rock.
 - **Anvil.** The anvil is composed mostly of stone, but is cored with bronze rods and a thick bronze plating on its working faces.
 - **Bellows.** The bellows is composed of an iron frame and a tan leather bag to contain and push the air into the forge.
-- **Forge.** The forge is a deep bed of lit charcoal held back by a five inch thick wall of stone.
+- **Forge.** The forge is a deep bed of lit charcoal held back by a five-inch thick wall of stone.
 At the base of the Forge, the Bellows is attached, and the anvil is on a raised platform close by.

 **Shelves.** On small shelves across the room from the forge sit sheets of this black rock, three inches thick and nine inches square.
 Beside them, 1lb blocks of iron sit waiting to be worked.